Dwlad90/stylex-swc-plugin/packages/nextjs-swc-plugin/README.md

 > [!WARNING]
 > **Deprecated**: This package is deprecated as of version `0.3.0` and may be removed in the future.
 Please use the [`nextjs-plugin`](https://github.com/dwlad90/stylex-swc-plugin/tree/develop/packages/nextjs-plugin) instead.

+## Breaking Changes in v0.5.0

+> [!IMPORTANT]
+> The plugin API has been updated since version [0.5.0](https://www.npmjs.com/package/@stylexswc/swc-plugin/v/0.5.0).
+If you're upgrading from an earlier version, please note that the configuration options have changed.
+See the [Plugin Options](#plugin-options) section for the updated API.

 Next.js plugin for an unofficial
 [`StyleX SWC`](https://github.com/dwlad90/stylex-swc-plugin/tree/develop/crates/stylex-swc-plugin)